-The first command instruments the program for checking: (1) it transforms the program to avoid false positives caused by memory reuse, off-bound pointers, and undefined values and (2) it inserts a logging operation at each pointer definition, memory allocation, function entry and exit to log information for offline checking.
-The second command runs the instrumented program example.inst to generate a log of pointer definitions, memory allocations, and function calls and returns.
+The first command instruments the program for checking: (1) it transforms the program to avoid false positives caused by memory reuse, off-bound pointers, and undefined values and (2) it inserts a logging operation after each pointer definition or memory allocation to log information for offline checking.
+The second command runs the instrumented program example.inst to generate a log of pointer definitions and memory allocations.
 The third command checks this log against buggyaa for errors.
 It first computes DidAlias for all three pairs of pointers, including pointers not in the same function.
 It excludes pair p,q and pair p,r from DidAlias even if the two malloc() calls return the same address because the versions of the address are different.
 It includes pair q,r in DidAlias because q and r share the same address and version.
 NEONGOBY then checks DidAlias against buggyaa, emitting an error report because MayAlias(q,r) returns false.
 To diagnose this error, the user can run NEONGOBY to dump log records or slice the log for records explaining why q and r did alias.